-In December 2006, the Company acquired all of the outstanding common and preferred stock, including vested and unvested stock options, of Nine Systems Corporation ("Nine Systems") in exchange for 2.7 million shares of Akamai common stock, approximately \$4.5 million in cash and options to purchase approximately 400,000 shares of Akamai common stock.
+On December 13, 2006, the Company acquired all of the outstanding common and preferred stock, including vested and unvested stock options, of Nine Systems in exchange for 2.7 million shares of Akamai common stock, approximately \$4.5 million in cash and options to purchase approximately 400,000 shares of Akamai common stock.
 The purchase of Nine Systems is intended to increase the quantity and types of rich media management tools sold by the Company.

-The aggregate purchase price, net of cash received, was \$157.7 million, which consisted of \$133.5 million in shares of common stock, \$19.1 million in fair value of the assumed stock options, \$4.5 million in cash and transaction costs of \$600,000, which primarily consisted of fees for financial advisory and legal services.
+The aggregate purchase price was \$157.7 million, which consisted of \$133.5 million in shares of common stock, \$19.1 million in fair value of assumed stock options, \$4.5 million in cash and transaction costs of \$600,000, which primarily consisted of fees for financial advisory and legal services.
+In accordance with EITF No. 99-12, the value of the common stock issued in the transaction was calculated using the average closing price of the Company's common stock for the five day period beginning two days before and ending two days after the date on which all material aspects of the transaction were agreed to by all parties and the acquisition was announced.
 The acquisition was accounted for using the purchase method of accounting.
 The total purchase consideration was allocated to the assets acquired and liabilities assumed at their estimated fair values as of the date of acquisition, as determined by management and, with respect to identified intangible assets, by management with the assistance of an appraisal provided by a third-party valuation firm.
 The excess of the purchase price over the amounts allocated to assets acquired and liabilities assumed has been recorded as goodwill.
 The value of the goodwill from this acquisition can be attributed to a number of business factors including, but not limited to, potential sales opportunities of providing Akamai services to Nine Systems customers; a trained technical workforce in place in the United States; existing sales pipeline and trained sales force; and cost synergies expected to be realized.
 In accordance with current accounting standards, the goodwill will not be amortized and will be tested for impairment at least annually as required by SFAS No. 142.
-Assuming the acquisition had occurred on January 1, 2006, the impact of Nine Systems' operating results on a consolidated basis would not have been significant to the operations of the Company.